-There are those who will argue that applying the term 'giclee printing' to a work is nothing more than a ploy to charge a higher price for a inkjet print.
-However, there are at least three basic criteria, which must be met in order for the print to be considered a true giclee...
+There are those who will argue that applying the term 'giclee printing' to a work is nothing more than a ploy to charge a higher price for an inkjet print.
+However, there are at least three basic criteria that must be met in order for a print to be considered a true giclee...

 Any image that is to be printed as a giclee needs to be created at a resolution of no less than 300 dots per inch (DPI).
 In the case of a photo or conventional artwork reproduction, that means that the camera or scanner used to capture the image or scan the artwork must be able to do so at 300 DPI.

 When setting up a file that you will use to create artwork whose final output is a giclee print, make sure it is at least 300 DPI.
-This is to ensure that the final print has the sharpest detail and lacks any of the fragmentation that can occur with images less than 300 DPI.
+This will ensure the final print has the sharpest detail and lacks any of the fragmentation that can occur with images of a lower resolution.

 02. Choice of paper

 For giclee printing, the paper or substrate used to actually print the final piece must be of archival quality.
 Any professional series paper will probably indicate if it is archival quality on the box.
-Typically it will say it is acid free and consists of a 100% cotton or rag base.
+Typically it will say it is acid free and consists of a 100 per cent cotton or rag base.

 These are the best papers for longevity and colour reproduction, and can be found at a variety of different sellers.
-Some common examples are Epson with their Signature Worthy series and Moab with their Somerset and other professional paper lines.
+Some common examples are Epson with its Signature Worthy series and Moab with its Somerset and other professional paper lines.

 Do your research

 Professional series paper is more expensive than plain white copy paper, so be sure to do your research on any paper you are looking to purchase.
-There are many different types of professional paper out there that will react differently depending on what you are printing.
+There are many different types of professional paper out there, and each will react differently depending on what you are printing.